Muchtar Pakpahan: Workers strike and first arrest

 On 3 February 1994, Pakpahan delivered a public letter to the Minister of Labor at that time, Abdul Latief, and put forward four demands regarding labor welfare.
-His demands were to remove restrictions on labor unions by repealing the Minister of Labor Decree No. 1 of 1994, confirming the basic income of laborers to 173.500 rupiahs/month or 7.000 rupiahs/day, approving the existence of SBSI as a legal trade union, and that all of these demands shall be fulfilled prior to 1 April 1994.
+He demanded to remove restrictions on labor unions by repealing the Minister of Labor Decree No. 1 of 1994, confirming the basic income of laborers to 173.500 rupiahs/month or 7.000 rupiahs/day, approving the existence of SBSI as a legal trade union, and that all of these demands shall be fulfilled before 1 April 1994.
 He also encouraged workers all over Indonesia to conduct a strike on 11 February from 08.00 to 09.00.

 In response to his letter, regional military commanders all over Indonesia conducted precautions to prevent any strikes.
 The Diponegoro (Central Java) military commander, Major-General Soeyono, went to industrial plants to conduct dialogues with workers and laborers.
-The Jaya (Jakarta) military commander, Major-General Abdullah Mahmud Hendropriyono, collected data and intelligence on workers, and concluded that the strike would not threaten the productivity of factories.
+The Jaya (Jakarta) military commander, Major-General Abdullah Mahmud Hendropriyono, collected data and intelligence on workers and concluded that the strike would not threaten the productivity of factories.
 He also doubted whether the workers would comply with Pakpahan's invitation to conduct a workers' strike.
 Abdul Latief himself responded to the letter, stating that SBSI is not a workers' union and that the methods of workers' strike were outdated.

 Several days after the letter was published, Pakpahan and a colleague from SBSI were arrested by the Semarang police on the grounds of subversion and hate speech.
 He was arrested after attending an SBSI event, in which the police found folders containing posters relating to the strike.
 His arrest was criticized by Amnesty International, Indonesian Legal Aid Foundation, Human Rights Defenders Institute, Infight, and Women's Solidarity.
 His arrest was eventually canceled after a month of investigation on 12 February 1994.

 According to Kompas, Pakpahan's encouragement of workers' strikes received little interest.
 Although SBSI claimed that around three-quarters of a million workers joined the strike, the only workers' strike during that period occurred at the Tyfountex Factory in Solo, with 7000 workers participating.
 The workers demanded the rise of minimum wage from 2,500 rupiahs to 3,800 rupiahs.